bicconess-swteam/dht22-logger/README.md

-# dht22-logger
+# Temperature and Humidity 🌡️

-Python Script for logging the humidity and the temperature on a Date Base (MySQL/MariaDB) from a DHT22 sensor
+This is a Python Script for logging the humidity and the temperature on a Date Base (MySQL/MariaDB) from a DHT22 sensor.